Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 Acute otitis media

-It is believed that the acute form of otitis media occurs due to cold, dirty water caught in the ear.
+There is an opinion that the acute form of otitis media occurs due to cold, dirty water, got into the ear.
 But it is not so.
-Direct relationship these factors do not contribute to the development of the disease.
+Direct relationship These factors do not contribute to the development of the disease.

 The main reasons are:

-• Attack of bacteria (pneumococci, Haemophilus influenzae, etc.) entering through the auditory tube when various ailments other ENT organs, including due to improper blowing of the nose through both nostrils;
+• Attack of bacteria (pneumococci, Haemophilus influenzae, etc.) entering through the auditory tube during various ailments other ENT organs, including due to improper blowing of the nose through both nostrils;

-• difficult opening of the auditory tube and deterioration of air ventilation due to a deviated nasal septum, diseases, developing nearby with pipe holes, etc.;
+• difficulty opening the auditory tube and deterioration of air ventilation due to a deviated nasal septum, diseases, developing nearby with pipe holes, etc.;

-• trauma to the eardrum and infection through the blood - for example, if a person has the flu.
+• injury to the eardrum and infection through the blood - for example, if a person is sick with the flu.

 Chronic